-- All proposed new positions and reclassifications need to be approved by the Sr. Director for Administration and Finance (SDAF).
-The SDAF will work with the appropriate school and faculty administrators to seek approval for all new positions and reclassifications.
+- All proposed new positions and reclassifications need to be approved by the Director of HR.
+The Dir. of HR will work with the appropriate school and faculty administrators to seek approval for all new positions and reclassifications.

-- The HR Director can assist supervisors by obtaining position descriptions, of similar positions to that under consideration, from other organizations at IU.
+- The Dir. of HR can assist supervisors by obtaining position descriptions, of similar positions to that under consideration, from other organizations at IU.
 This can sometimes save time and give supervisors insight into how other organizations use positions.

 - The UHRS on-line Position Description form should be used to document the duties.

-- Please feel free to ask the SDAF and HR Manager if you have any questions.
+- Please feel free to ask the Dir. of HR if you have any questions.

 - Understanding what UHRS looks for when they classify a position: